linuxsoftware/ls.joyous/docs/tutorials/out_of_the_box.rst

         $ ./manage.py collectstatic --no-input

-4. Now you have added the ls.joyous application to your project, start your server
+4. Now you have added the ls.joyous application to your project, start your server.

     .. code-block:: console